Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/gitlab_ci_demo.md

 ## Register Runner

 You can register a runner using the following command.
 Notice again the `--network host` option, which tells Docker to use the host network stack.
-This is an important workaround for the fact that bwCloud only supports IPv6 networks:
+This is an important workaround for the fact that bwCloud-OS only supports IPv6 networks:

 ```bash
 sudo docker run --rm -it \